Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Nitrate

-Nitrate is FAR less toxic than ammonia or nitrite.
+Nitrate is far less toxic than ammonia or nitrite.
 When you see nitrates, your cycle is near to or fully completed.

 What it should test:

-Nitrate Poisoning Symptoms:
+Nitrate Poisoning Signs:

 • Buoyancy issues